Elliott Brood: History

 The band released its second full-length album, Mountain Meadows, in 2008.
 Mountain Meadows was coproduced with John Critchley at Green Door Studio in Toronto, where the album was also mixed.
 In keeping with the band's fondness for incorporating unique room tones within the recording, a number of locations across Canada were selected, including Healey Lake Lodge in MacTier, Wayne Town Hall in Wayne, Mount Robson Lodge in Valemount, and Halla Music in Toronto, as well as Casey Laforet's kitchen and Mark's garage.
 The album was shortlisted for the 2009 Polaris Music Prize.

 Until June 2008, Pitkin's contribution to Elliott Brood was embellished by his use of a Samsonite "Silhouette" suitcase instead of a conventional bass drum.
-After pummeling through several cases at inopportune times, he decided to put the idea to rest.
+After pummelling through several cases at inopportune times, he decided to put the idea to rest.
 This came after a particularly destructive encore on a double bill with United Steel Workers of Montreal at Le Divan Orange club in Montreal.
 The destroyed case from that show now resides as an art installation on the wall of the Moho Tavern in Peterborough.

 In 2010, the band wrote the score for Adriana Maggs' film Grown Up Movie Star.
 Their song "West End Sky" garnered a Genie Award nomination for Achievement in Music: Original Song.

 Paper Bag Records became the band's new record label in June 2011, and released their new album Days Into Years on September 27.
 Much of the album's content was inspired by a visit to the Étaples Military Cemetery during a tour through France.
 Days Into Years spent eight consecutive weeks in the top 10 on the National Campus and Community Radio Association's !earshot radio charts, peaking at No. 1 in the folk/roots/blues category, and at No. 5 overall.